yogensia/VSCodeSearchWPDocs/README.md

 ## Suggestions & Bug Reports

-If you find an issue or have any feedback you can let me know by posting on [github](https://github.com/yogensia/VSCodeSearchWPDocs/issues).
+If you find an issue or have any feedback you can let me know by posting on [GitHub](https://github.com/yogensia/VSCodeSearchWPDocs/issues).

-## Themes

-Search WordPress Docs has a few themes available, used to style the Documentation when viewed in a tab within VSCode.

-If you want to help by providing a theme, [check this guide](https://github.com/yogensia/VSCodeSearchWPDocs/blob/master/THEMES-HOW-TO.md), thanks.

-### List of Themes

-- WordPress Code Reference
-- One Dark
-- Monokai

 ## Changelog